pelinbalci/aws_ml_foundations/aws_deep_composer/README.md

 - Beginning with the discriminator on the first iteration, we alternate between training these two networks until we reach some stop condition (ex: the algorithm has seen the entire dataset a certain number of times).

-### How Computers understands music?

-Pitch is a tone that is assigned a relative position on a musical scale.
-Each note is assigned a numeric value.
-(41- 72)

-Velocity encodes how hard a single note is pressed.
-Pressing the key faster results in a higher value for the velocity, which creates a louder sound.
-(1-127)

-Tempo describes how fast music is played.
-Music typically follows a certain beat or meter, which drives the rhythm of the notes played.

-The MIDI is file format: includes; tempo, velocity, pitch, instruments.

 # Music Studio